In the exhibition The Power and the Glory we get a glimpse of how Vasa looked in colour as she sailed out in Stockholm harbour.

-The Vasa sculptures, like her hull, are a stained dark brown colour today from their time at the bottom of the sea; and also from conservation.
+Vasa's sculptures, like her hull, are in a stained dark brown colour today from their time at the bottom of the sea; and also from conservation.
 Research shows a different picture of the ship.
-The Vasa was an explosion of colour.
+Vasa was an explosion of colour.

 After twelve years of examination, approximately 1200 microscopic fragments of colour have been analysed and interpreted.
 About fifteen key pieces of sculpture have been reconstructed to show how they were originally painted.